Kraken deal blow to Stars' playoff push with 4-1 victory - NewsBreak

 Kraken deal blow to Stars' playoff push with 4-1 victory

-The final month of their first NHL season will see the Seattle Kraken get plenty of chances against teams fighting for positioning or playoff spots.

-The Kraken are hoping to see more performances like what they got on Sunday night.

-Jared McCann scored a short-handed goal in the first period, Ryan Donato converted on a breakaway early in the third period, and the Kraken beat the Dallas Stars 4-1.
+SEATTLE (AP) — Jared McCann scored a short-handed goal in the first period, Ryan Donato converted on a breakaway early in the third period, and the Seattle Kraken beat the Dallas Stars 4-1 on Sunday night.

-Seattle denied the Stars a chance to leap into the top wild-card spot in the Western Conference.

-“I’ve been impressed by the work ethic of our team, how together that we’ve been able to play with a lot of the changes and some of the individuals that have stepped forward and are proving themselves and doing good things night after night,” Seattle coach Dave Hakstol said.
-“So we want to continue that.
-It’s a busy month.
-We got a long month in front of us.
-But let’s try to have some fun."

 McCann’s early goal was his 25th of the season and Donato added a beautiful finish five minutes into the third period to give the Kraken a cushion.
 It was Donato’s 14th of the season, tying his career-high.